Educational Broadcasting System

-Korea Educational Broadcasting System or EBS is a South Korean educational public radio and television network covering South Korean territory, and the only major South Korean radio and television network joint venture Ministry of Science and ICT and Ministry of Education without a separate regional service.
-It was established as KBS 3 and KBS Educational Radio in the 1980s, and became an independent corporation in 1990.
+Korea Educational Broadcasting System or EBS is a South Korean educational public radio and television network focused on the South Korean territory.
+It is the only major South Korean radio and television network that is a joint venture between the Ministry of Science and ICT and the Ministry of Education without a separate regional service.
+It was established as KBS 3 and KBS Educational Radio in the 1980s and became an independent corporation in 1990.

 Funding

-Though nominally a public broadcasting entity, EBS gets most of its yearly budget from advertisements and sales revenue.
-In 2012, 72.1% of its revenue came from textbook sales, publications and ad revenues on its TV Radio and internet platforms, while the rest came from TV license fees (EBS gets 3% of the total License Fee being collected by the Korea Educational Broadcasting System) and government grants.
+Though nominally a public broadcasting entity, EBS derives most of its annual revenue from advertisements and sales.
+In 2012, 72.1% of its revenue came from textbook sales, publications, and advertising on its television, radio, and internet platforms, while the remainder came from television license fees and government grants.
+EBS receives 3% of the total television license fees collected nationwide.